Crash of a Kawanishi H6K5 off Shortland Island: 1 killed

 Circumstances:

-The crew left Honiara-Henderson Airfield to attack Japanese ships cruising off Shortland and Bougainville Islands.
-While approaching the target, the aircraft christened 'Bessie The Jap Basher' was shot down by the pilots of Japanese fighters and crashed into the sea by a depth of 100 feet off Shortland Island.
+The crew departed Honiara-Henderson Airfield to attack Japanese ships cruising off Shortland and Bougainville Islands.
+While approaching the target area, the airplane named 'Bessie The Jap Basher' was shot down by the pilots of Japanese fighters, crashed into the sea and sank by a depth of 30 metres off Shortland Island.
 Eight crew members were killed while the captain was rescued and later executed by Japanese soldiers.

 Crew (11th BG):